 Maybe they aren’t your traditional Halloween house decorations, but they make a sweet addition to a party table!

 Use a biscuit cutter or a drinking glass to cut bread into circles.
 Smear on peanut butter and jelly.
-Then, insert 8 pretzel sticks for creepy legs, and use a dab of peanut butter to attach two red M&M’s for the eyes.
+Then insert eight pretzel sticks for creepy legs, and use a dab of peanut butter to attach two red M&M’s for the eyes.